lmorisse/Symu/README.md

 With our **academic program**, we will first implement models that you want to use for you.

 ## Getting Started
-The main project is [SymuEngine](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuEngine).
-This is the framework you'll use to build your own application in batch or GUI mode.
+The main project is [Symu](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/Symu).
+This is the framework you'll use to build your own application in batch.
+You can use [SymuForm](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuForm) for a GUI mode.

 The sample projects are interesting to understand what the framework can do.
 They are divided into models, for example [learning and forgetting models](https://github.com/lmorisse/Symu/tree/master/Symu%20examples/SymuLearnAndForget).
 They allow you to discover, understand and configure each model, in this sense it is a good entry point.

 ### Installing

+Symu works only on Windows for the moment.

 ### Built With